Common Exam Traps and Documentation Support

 Test Your Knowledge

-A multiple-choice answer assigns a highly specific pressure ulcer stage, but the scenario documents only pressure ulcer of the sacral region.
-Why is that answer risky?
+An answer choice assigns a highly specific pressure-ulcer stage, but the scenario documents only "pressure ulcer of the sacral region" with no stage.
+Why is that choice risky?

 A